Imran Khan (film actor): 2008–10: Debut and breakthrough

 Khan next featured alongside an ensemble cast including Dutt, Shruti Haasan, Mithun Chakraborty and Danny Denzongpa in Soham Shah's 2009 action thriller Luck, again produced by Mehta, playing Ram Mehra—an average middle-class man in dire need of money and ready to do anything for it.
 In an interview he said that the stunts (and the "unusual" concept of human betting) inspired him to sign the film.
 He burnt his eyelashes while shooting the climax scene.
-Loosely inspired by the 2001 Italian film Intacto, it was a commercial failure and generated negative reviews from critics, as did Khan's performance.
+Loosely inspired by the 2001 Italian film Intacto and parts of the 2005 Georgian film 13 Tzameti, it was a commercial failure and generated negative reviews from critics, as did Khan's performance.
 Rediff.com's Raja Sen stated that the performance lacked the charm of his earlier ones.

 After the failure of Kidnap and Luck, Khan received fewer film offers, until Karan Johar approached him for the lead role in I Hate Luv Storys (2010).
 Written and directed by debutante Punit Malhotra, the romantic comedy saw him portray Jay "J" Dhingra, a young Casanova who does not believe in the concept of love and romance.
 The film garnered mixed-to-positive reviews from critics; Khan's performance was generally well received.
 Komal Nahta wrote, "Imran Khan is endearing and does well for a good part of the film.
 But he does need to improve in emotional scenes.
 [He] is free and lovable in the light scenes.
 I Hate Luv Storys was a domestic and international box-office success, earning ₹725.2 million.
 Khan expressed his gratitude that Johar gave him the opportunity.
 His next appearance was in Danish Aslam's coming-of-age romantic comedy-drama Break Ke Baad.
 An underwhelming success, the film (and his performance) received mixed reviews; while Namrata Joshi of Outlook labelled his performance "earnest", Anupama Chopra said that "Imran is saddled with a bland, supporting role".